Diary of a Network Geek

 BlogChalking

-Filed under: Art,Fun,Fun Work,Geek Work,Linux,News and Current Events,Novell,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 1:38 pm for you boring, normal people.
+Filed under: Art,Fun,Fun Work,Geek Work,Linux,News and Current Events,Novell,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 1:38 pm for you boring, normal people.

 The moon is Waning Crescent